 Please note, the University of St. Thomas does not inspect, verify or endorse any rental or roommate listings that appear on this list.
 The appearance of a rental unit does not indicate any endorsement of the owner, property or individual by the university.
 We urge caution and ask that you fully research a property, landlord/owner, or potential roommate before committing to a lease/agreement.
 We do not accept responsibility for landlord/tenant disputes, and recommend that you use free legal advice and city options for managing conflicts.

 Note to Landlords/Property Owners:

-Become familiar with your rights and responsibilities.
+The Minnesota Attorney General publishes information about Landlord and Tenant Rights and Responsibilities.
 The St. Paul Association of Responsible Landlords (SPARL) is a great way to familiarize yourself with city ordinances and codes.
 You can contact SPARL at (651) 647-6810.
 Another way to become informed of ordinances and codes is to check the City of St. Paul site.